-Difference between Scrum vs Kanban
+Difference Between Scrum vs Kanban

 The frameworks that are needed to adhere to the Agile principle and get the work done are known as kanban and scrum.
 Agile is a methodology followed in project management and product development which is a structured and iterative approach.
 Recognizing the volatility of the project development provides the methodology for the self-organizing team to organize and handle any change without affecting the other aspects of the project.
 In today’s world, there is no way for product development to continue for years or months in recent times; rather, it is very important to get things corrected.
 Kanban is used for visualizing the work and maximizing the flow of the work, making it more efficient and productive.
 Kanban focuses on reducing the time for a project from beginning to end.
 This is accomplished by following the kanban board and by the successive improvement of the workflow.
-Scrum teams mainly focus on developing of the softwares through a set of interval called Sprints.
+Scrum teams mainly focus on developing the software through a set of intervals called Sprints.
 This is to achieve a learning loop for quickly gathering and integrating customer feedback.
 The scrum team organizes regular scrum meetings to adopt specific roles and create special artifacts to increase productivity.
 In this topic, we are going to learn about Scrum vs Kanban and their differences.

 Head To Head Comparison Between Scrum vs Kanban (Infographics)